frangrit/frangrit.github.io/projects.md

 I created a suite of wireframes with increasing levels of fidelity, before building a static prototype using Sketch and InVision.
 Along with the prototype, I also provided a series of support documentation for the site’s strategy and design beyond the prototype phase: a creative brief to help guide further design direction; a style guide covering specific site design choices and interface elements that effectively and appropriately convey information about the depth and complexity of the trials; and a content strategy brief and extensive revisions to the site’s existing text.

-The visual tone was inspired by a visit to the small New England Holocaust Memorial park in downtown Boston.
-One of the typefaces I used is called Proof -- its name seemed apt for a collection of documents about events that continue to require vigilant remembrance.

 {:.links}
 - [nuremberg.law.harvard.edu](https://nuremberg.law.harvard.edu/) →